In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 |4 |2 |6 |2 |8 |2.0 |

 Will take 4 as the first parameter and 2 as the second parameter and will pass these two values in the addition method of the java class.
-The method will execute and will return a value.
+The method will execute and will return value.
 This returned value will be compared against the expected value written under the “addition?” which is |6 |

-In the similar fashion, FitNesse will pass the first 2 parameters in the minus?
-Method of the java class and returns a value.
+In a similar fashion, FitNesse will pass the first 2 parameters in the minus method of the java class and returns a value.
 This value will be compared against the expected value against |2 |

-In the same way, multiply? and divide? will work by taking the values of the first and second parameter and returns value which is compared against |8 |2.0 | respectively
+In the same way, multiply? and divide? will work by taking the values of the first and second parameters and returns value which is compared against |8 |2.0 | respectively

 |10 |5 |15 |5 |50 |2.0 |